Comprehensive Examination & Culminating Projects

 Counseling candidates must register for the comprehensive examination during the Spring semester prior to taking the examination.
 Students must be in good standing (GPA 3.0) with no Incompletes.
 Registration forms may be obtained here or from the Department office, Old Main A Wing, Room 420.Students who miss deadlines regarding comps registration and payments will have to make arrangements to take the comps examination at another university.

 Student Affairs Administration Program: The Comprehensive Final Project completed by student affairs administration degree candidates is done during the Fall/Spring internship year.
 Students are enrolled for the final project and are given instructions on the format for completion of the project and the format for the oral presentation at the beginning of the Fall internship semester.
 The instructions include dates for the completion of the project, as well as dates for the oral presentation (toward the end of the Spring semester prior to graduation).

 School Counseling Students: All School Counseling students are eligible to receive the Educational Specialist Certificate.
-The required tests for this Certification are the PAPA: Reading, Writing, Mathematics tests www.pa.nesinc.com and the Praxis Professional School Counselor test http://www.ets.org/praxis/pa.
+The required test for this Certification is the Praxis Professional School Counselor test http://www.ets.org/praxis/pa.